 The Society for the Protection of Ancient Buildings (SPAB) is the UK’s oldest building conservation body, founded by William Morris and Phillip Webb in 1877.
 It protects historic buildings through conservation advice, training and campaigning.

-The SPAB’s awards celebrate the craftspeople, custodians and practitioners that maintain the UK's built heritage.
-The Society wanted to bring a number of different awards under one dedicated event, The SPAB Heritage Awards.
+The SPAB’s existing awards celebrated the craftspeople, custodians and practitioners that maintain the UK's built heritage.
+The Society wanted to combine these long-respected awards together with fresh categories to reflect the new challenges facing the historic environment and those to take care of it.
+All categories were to be combined under one dedicated event, The SPAB Heritage Awards.

-My brief was to create a stand-alone visual identity for the awards that built on the existing SPAB branding in a fresh, distinctive way.
-The project scope included the design concept for the physical award, plus the primary logo, awards logos, web and social media graphics.
+My brief was to create a stand-alone visual identity for the awards that could sit alongside the SPAB brand in a fresh, distinctive way.
+The scope included the design of the trophy, primary logo, awards logos, web and social media graphics.

-An isometric silhouette of the brick award, in 'soldier' orientation, became the basis for the primary logo.
-A supporting isometric pattern was created from the brick award in the six different orientations that bricks can be laid: stretcher, header, rowlock, rowlock stretcher, soldier and sailor.
+A silhouette of the brick was developed for the logo, and a repeat pattern created using isometric illustrations positioned in the six different orientations that bricks can be laid (stretcher, header, rowlock, rowlock stretcher, soldier and sailor).

 Ali McClary, Communications Manager

 “Pete immediately understood what the SPAB is about and captured the brief beautifully.
 It was important to us that the design had a clear link to the handmade, to beautiful craftsmanship, and he achieved that absolutely, with a design that was also fresh and distinctive.
 It was magical to see the bricks come to life in the yard.
 The design literally emerging from the clay.
 It delighted every one of our guests.”